How to Use GPT-5.2 for Video Translation [2026 Guide]

 ModelBest forTypical strength

 Verdict: For European-language dubbing and narrative or marketing video where tone and cultural fit matter most, GPT-5.2 is typically the best choice.
 For Asian-language-first projects or maximum speed, Gemini in VideoDubber is often stronger; for technical or Chinese-focused content, DeepSeek is the better fit.
+The good news: VideoDubber lets you switch model per project, so you can optimize each piece of content independently.

 When to Choose GPT-5.2 for Your Video Project